oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing.md

 ### Requirement 24: HTTP User-Agent

-Access to the files provided, both CSAF metadata and documents, MUST NOT be restricted by the value of HTTP User-Agent.
+Access to the CSAF related files and directories provided, for both metadata and documents, MUST be allowed independent of the value of HTTP User-Agent.

 > Limit the value of HTTP User-Agents to a certain set would hinder adoption of tools retrieving the files.

 The only exception is that the temporary blocking of certain HTTP User-Agents is allowed to mitigate an ongoing security incident
 (e.g. a DoS attack on the web server serving the CSAF files).
 However, it MUST be checked if a less severe measure with a similar effect could be used.
-White-listing CSAF related files and directories MUST be considered.
+It MUST be considered to exempt CSAF related files and directories from such a the temporary blocking.
 The temporary blocking MUST be removed as soon as possible, at latest two weeks after the security incident process was completed.

 > Also confer to the TC's guidance on content delivery networks and caching.